jolynch/website/content/posts/there_has_been_inflation.md

 * (Higher) Education

-Average prices on all of these have increased, but just like measuring average latency in websites doesn't reveal much information about the system we want to look at the [statistical tail](https://en.wikipedia.org/wiki/Long_tail) of the distribution to see where the inflation lives.
+Average prices on all of these have increased, but just like measuring average latency doesn't reveal much information, we want to look at the [statistical tail](https://en.wikipedia.org/wiki/Long_tail) of the distribution to see where the inflation lives.